Archive for relationships

 Take me for example.
 I consider myself to be in a loving, satisfying and healthy relationship with my partner.
 But from my perspective, it wasn’t always like that.

-how to have a healthy relationship, relationship plateau, healthy relationships, having a healthy relationship, how to have a good relationship, how to have healthy relationships, Mika, relationship plateaus, What does it mean when a relationship has begun to plateau, whatever happens happens in a new relationship
+how to have a healthy relationship, relationship plateau, healthy relationships, having a healthy relationship, how to have a good relationship, how to have healthy relationships, how to have healthy relationship, a healthy relatonship with people around us, relationships adding more stress, how to have a healthier relationship